 Treating Your Ankle Sprain

 An ankle sprain occurs when the ligaments in your ankle become damaged.
-Usually, an ankle sprain will happen when the foot is twisted during a physical activity.
+Usually, an ankle sprain will happen when the foot is twisted during physical activity.
 The twisting motion can cause too much tension on the ligaments which causes the foot to lose movement.
 A loss of motion in the ankle limits your ability to continue participating in your routine daily activities.
 Our podiatrist near East Meadow at Cherrywood Foot Care can treat your injuries and will get your ankle back to full health!

 Symptoms of a sprained ankle

 If you’re unsure whether or not you’ve sprained an ankle, it’s important to be aware of the signs that may be present:

 - Not being able to put weight on the injured ankle

 A common treatment method for an ankle sprain is the “RICE” method, which is an acronym for rest, ice, compression, and elevation.

 - Resting your ankle sprain keeps the damage from worsening.
 Putting extra pressure on a damaged ligament can make the sprain worse and increase the risk of future injury.

 - Icing a sprain is also an important step to take note of.
 Regularly icing your ankle will help reduce some of the swelling and inflammation.
 However, it’s important to note that you shouldn’t keep the ice on the injury for any longer than 20 minutes.